cast-org/figuration/docs/components/cards.md

 ## Content Types

-Cards support a wide variety of content, including images, text, list groups, links, and more.
+Cards support a wide variety of content, including images, text, list, links, and more.
 Below are examples of what's supported.

 ### Body